bdunbar/M-Pin-PHP-RP/php/README.txt

 To create the MPin lib PHP extensions follow these steps:

-1. Install SWIG and PHP5 (php5 and php5-dev on Ubuntu)
+1. Install SWIG and PHP5 (php5 and php5-dev on Ubuntu, oho and php-devel on CentOS)

 2. Generate the SWIG wrappers